Zowe-Java-SDK/ZosShell/README.md

     download <arg>          - download arg to local c:\ZosShell where arg is member/seq dataset
-    end                     - end session closes shell UI window save <arg>              - save arg where arg is a file name from files command to the current pwd submit <arg>            - where arg is a member name
+    end                     - end session closes shell UI window save <arg>              - save arg where arg is a file name from files command to the current pwd search <arg>            - search for arg within a job log from the last get command performed
+    submit <arg>            - where arg is a member name
     v | visited             - a list of visited datasets